 ⦁ Widen Your Door Frames– if you cannot get your wheelchair through the existing doors in your home, try widening their frames but cutting into the drywall then reframing them.

 ⦁ Install “Z” or Offset Hinges– offset and “Z” hinges allow doors to swing independently from the doorway itself.
 They can easily give you an extra inch of clearance.
 The best part is, they are affordable and easy to install.

 While it’s not possible in all situations, you can try to get another wheelchair that accommodates your existing doorway sizes.
 Some people are naturally bigger, so they need larger wheelchairs; however, there is always a workaround when your wheelchair can’t fit through the existing doors in your home.

 People Also Ask

 Q: Do wheelchairs fit through standard doors?

-A: most wheelchairs have an average seat width of about 18in-22in to fit through standard doorways.
-However, most standard doors aren’t designed to accommodate wheelchairs.
+A: Most wheelchairs have an average seat width of about 18in-22in and wheel-base of 23in-26in, so those sizes can fit through standard doorways that are 30-32″.

 Q: How wide should a door be for a walker?

 A: An optimal door size for walkers is anywhere between 34in-36in.
 However, you’ll rarely find standard doors in these sizes unless they are custom made.